Jigging Technique

 For successful jigging, the angler needs to use a rod that is good for feeling a strike and needs to stay in contact with the lure and get it to where the fish are.
 A Jigging Rod is normally shorter and is built with a long handle and is 6 to 7 feet long.

 Most fish caught by jigs are on or near the bottom of the ocean or freshwater floor.
-With a longer rod handle, it’s normally wedged under the angler’s arm rested on a fighting belt (harness), and the angler moves the rod up and down while retrieving the line.
+With a longer rod handle, it’s normally wedged under the angler’s arm and rested on a fighting belt (harness), and the angler moves the rod up and down while retrieving the line.

 The action generated by this movement ascends the jig by a jerk and twitch while giving an illusion of life.
 The retrieve speed can be fast, slow, or long stir.
 It requires physical exertion and requires adapted equipment.